microsoft/planetary-computer-tasks/datasets/cil-gdpcir/collection/cil-gdpcir-cc-by-sa/description.md

 ### CIL GDPCIR

 Users are requested to cite this project in derived works.
+Our method documentation paper may be cited using the following:

+> Gergel, D. R., Malevich, S. B., McCusker, K. E., Tenezakis, E., Delgado, M. T., Fish, M. A., and Kopp, R. E.: Global downscaled projections for climate impacts research (GDPCIR): preserving extremes for modeling future climate impacts, EGUsphere [preprint], https://doi.org/10.5194/egusphere-2022-1513, 2023.

 A paper is in the works, but we do not yet have a citation or DOI - please check back for details.
 The code repository may be cited using the following:

 > Diana Gergel, Kelly McCusker, Brewster Malevich, Emile Tenezakis, Meredith Fish, Michael Delgado (2022).
 ClimateImpactLab/downscaleCMIP6: (v1.0.0).
 Zenodo. https://doi.org/10.5281/zenodo.6403794